PaddiM8/luno-lei/content/_index.md

   creative ways of expressing oneself

 ### What it is not
-* Not as simple as Toki Pona - being as easy as possible to learn is not a goal
+* Not as simple as Toki Pona - being as easy as possible to learn is not a goal, although simplicity is striven for
 * Often does not result in compact sentences
-* Not meant for precise communication (sometimes it's easier to be precise than in English, but often harder)
+* Not built for precision, but minimalistic communication
 * Not strict with word usage - if a sentence follows the grammatical rules and is comprehended, it is completely valid